|

 Stir in the parsley, season with salt and pepper, and serve.

 The cayenne pepper adds just a touch of heat to cut the richness of the chicken stock and butter.
-All in all, this Classic Rice Pilaf is the perfect side dish!
+All in all, this easy rice pilaf recipe makes a great side dish!

 Enjoy!!